w3nhao/w3nhao.github.io/index.md

 ### About Me

 Hey there!
 I'm Wenhao Deng, a tech enthusiast with a keen interest in artificial intelligence (AI) and computer science.
-I earned my Master's degree in Computer Science (Artificial Intelligence) with Distinction from the University of Nottingham under the guidance of Dr. Saeid P. Ardakani.
+I earned my Master's degree in Computer Science (Artificial Intelligence) with Distinction from the University of Nottingham.
 Before that, I completed my Bachelor's degree in Computer Science and Technology at Guangzhou University.

-Throughout my learning journey, I've been involved in a variety of projects, such as multi-label text classification with federated learning, Chinese text semantic similarity modeling, distributed parallelization of clustering algorithms, and more.
-Each project provided me with valuable hands-on experience in different aspects of AI and machine learning.

 Feel free to reach out to me via email at wenhao.deng@foxmail.com.

+### Works

+Ruyu Li*, **Wenhao Deng***, Yu Cheng, Zheng Yuan, Jiaqi Zhang, Fajie Yuan.
+2021. [**Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights**](https://arxiv.org/abs/2305.11700). arXiv preprint arXiv:2305.11700 (2021). (* Equal contribution)